 The HTML5 language manages to solve most of the issues raised by the previous versions.
 We know that websites will be more compatible with different browsers and that they will have better standards.
 Web pages should load faster especially on mobile devices, which means that they will consume less battery.

-On the other hand, you don’t need to install 3rd party plugins such as Java or Flash in order to be able to play your multimedia content.
-Moreover, you won’t face issues such as those that arise when you have the wrong version of a plugin and need to run updates.
+On the other hand, you don’t need to install 3rd party plugins to play your multimedia content.
+Moreover, you won’t face issues because you have the wrong version of a plugin and need to run updates.
 If you are a web developer, you can benefit even more, since all browsers will adhere to the same standards and you don’t need to adapt your code for each one in particular.

 In other words, moving from old style designs and hypertext languages to the new HTML5, feels like getting inside a flying DeLorean that gets you straight to the future.
 Or, like exchanging your old car with a Bugatti.